lucamar/qa-test/README.md

 - I agree to the Terms and Conditions
 - Subscribe to newsletter

-Finally, there is a link "Already have an account?
+Finally, there is the button "Create Account" and the link "Already have an account?
 Login"